meilisearch/documentation/create/how_to/http2_ssl.md

 permalink: /http2-ssl
 ---

-# How to use HTTP/2 and SSL with MeiliSearch
+# Use HTTP/2 and SSL with MeiliSearch

 For those willing to use HTTP/2, please be aware that it is **only possible if your server is configured with SSL certificate**.